bhklab/handbook/docs/onboarding_offboarding/Onboarding/admin_checklist.md

 ### 1. [BHKLab Member Tracking sheet](https://docs.google.com/spreadsheets/d/1chXQ5U3NL4EZ1ALw7JxmRCmrT0W4SVTt_gT8LUfBHmQ/edit?gid=168762825#gid=168762825)

-1. Set their `ACTIVE STATUS` to `Onboarding`
+1. In the `BHKLab_Onboaring_Form_Response` tab, set their `ACTIVE STATUS` to `Onboarding`
-1. Add their bhklab gmail to the [BHKLab Members Google Group](https://groups.google.com/g/bhklab-members)
+1. Add their BHKLab gmail to the [BHKLab Members Google Group](https://groups.google.com/g/bhklab-members)
+1. In the `Transit Member Data` tab:
+    1. Copy their Name, Start Date, and Assigned Workspace from the `Student Hiring` table to `Onboarding Data`
-1. Check off the boxes for lab resource access as they have been set up following the instructions below.
+    1. Fill in information and check off the boxes for lab resource access as they have been set up following the instructions below.

 ---

 ### 2. BHKLab Slack
 Invite them to the BHKLab Slack with their provided Slack email address

 1. On Slack, click on the `BHKLab` workspace title.
 1. Click `Invite people to BHKLab`
 1. Enter the provided email address
 1. Select if this user is a member or guest
 1. Click `Send Request`
 !!! note
-    Slackbot will send a request in the `#admin` channel that must be approved by the lab coordinator for the user to be added to the `BHKLab` workspace.
+    If you are not an administrator, Slackbot will send a request in the `#admin` channel that must be approved by the lab coordinator for the user to be added to the `BHKLab` workspace.

 ---

 ### 3. [BHKLAB GitHub organization](https://github.com/orgs/bhklab)

 Invite them to the BHKLAB GitHub organization with their provided GitHub email address.
 !!! warning "GitHub Admin Requirement"
     To add users to the BHKLAB GitHub organization, you must be an owner in the BHKLAB GitHub organization.
 If you are not an owner, check the [People tab](https://github.com/orgs/bhklab/people?query=role%3Aowner) of the organization to see who to contact to add this user.

 1. Go to the [BHKLAB GitHub organization](https://github.com/orgs/bhklab)
 1. Navigate to the `People` tab
 1. Click the 'Invite member' button